A.G. Encourages New Yorkers To Follow Tips To Protect Themselves Against Fraud And Scams

-New York– As New Yorkers prepare for the holiday shopping season, Attorney General Barbara D. Underwood issued tips to help consumers protect themselves on Black Friday and Cyber Monday.
+As New Yorkers prepare for the holiday shopping season, Attorney General Eric T. Schneiderman issued tips for consumers to protect themselves on Black Friday and Cyber Monday.

-Attorney General Underwood issued the following tips for consumers shopping on Black Friday and Cyber Monday:
+Attorney General Schneiderman issued the following tips for consumers shopping on Black Friday and Cyber Monday:

 - Know the terms of a layaway plan.
 The law requires merchants to give a detailed description of the merchandise to be purchased on layaway plans, the total cost of the items including all charges, the duration of the plan, the required payment schedule, the consequences of missing payments, the refund policy, and the location (if other than the place of purchase) where the merchandise is being stored.

 - Check return and refund policies.
 The law requires all merchants to post their refund policies.
 A store that fails to do so must give consumers 30 days to get a refund in the manner that the purchase was made.
-With Black Friday falling early this year on November 23, and Cyber Monday on November 26, be mindful that – if a merchant has a refund policy of 30 days or less – items purchased on those days to be given as presents on Christmas Day or later may not be returnable.
 Be especially vigilant of “final sales” or “cash-only – final sale” notices, as you will have little or no recourse if the merchandise proves to be defective.
 Some stores will require the original packaging and charge a hefty restocking fee for returned items.

 - Shop only on secure Internet connections.
 Do not conduct any transaction that involves personal, financial, or credit card information while using an open and unsecured Wi-Fi connection.
-Be careful not to shop, conduct business, or send sensitive or personal information out on these networks because identity thieves often stake out open networks.
-When entering payment information online, you should verify that the URL begins with https://, in order to protect yourself from identity thieves and cyber criminals.
+Be careful not to shop, conduct business, or send sensitive or personal information out on these networks because identity thieves often stake out open networks seeking victims.
+When entering payment information online, you should verify that HTTPS is in your address bar to protect yourself from identity thieves and cyber criminals.
 URLs that begin with https:// instead of the standard http:// are secured by SSL – an internet security protocol.

 - Do not be tricked by confusingly similar website and domain names.
 Pay particular attention to your retailer’s URL when shopping online.
 Scammers use variants of a known company’s Internet address to try and lure users into visiting fake websites.
 They often target users through email or social media.
 Avoid clicking on links from email or social media sites.
 Watch out for websites with URLs that differ slightly from those of legitimate online retailers, and links that appear genuine but direct your browser to a completely different URL.
 To ensure safe shopping online, type the URL of your desired retailer directly into your web browser — and watch for typos.